-18 May How Does Music Improve Our Well-Being?
+18 May How Does Music Improve Our Mental and Physical Well-Being?

 What’s the first thing you do when you need some cheering up?
 Many turn to music to lift their spirits when they’re feeling a little blue.
 Music enhances all of our moods (especially happiness) and is generally good for our wellbeing.

 What is well-being?

 Happiness is an expression of subjective well-being.
 It exists as a blend of pleasant fleeting emotions and a deep satisfaction with one’s life, over the span of time.